JamieAbbottScott/underwriteme-api-docs/content/customer/create.md

 ## Create and List [/application/{existingApplicationId}/customer]
 Creating new Customer for Application based on JSON data.
-Lists Customers for Application.
+Lists all Customers for Application.

 - ***referenceId*** `string` *(required)* - Temporary ID of the Customer to be used when referencing to ***livesAsssured*** for the Product and to identify them if any validation errors occur.
 - ***name*** `string` *(required)* - Customer name.